PX-bench

 Held-out host apps

-Instead of building from a blank prompt, agents add a feature to a held-out, multi-screen host app with its own conventions.
+Instead of building from a blank prompt, agents add a feature to a held-out host app, a multi-screen app the agent has never seen, with its own conventions.
 That's what makes consistency and pattern choice scorable.

 2. 02